 The most common sprinklers used on new systems are reduced angle impact sprinklers (usually 6 degrees), low-pressure sprinklers on top of the irrigation boom, and low-energy precision drop nozzles.
 Each of these options uses less water than high-angle impact sprinklers, which are typically mounted on the top of the irrigation boom.
 Additional water conservation efficiencies can be achieved by removing non-crop areas from irrigation, matching application amounts with variations in soil type and field topography and eliminating duplicative application due to pivot overlap.
-Variable rate irrigation technology includes speed control, zone control, or both, and are particularly well suited to center pivot irrigation systems and often result in reduced water use.
+Variable rate irrigation technology includes speed control, zone control, or both, and is particularly well suited to center pivot irrigation systems and often results in reduced water use.

-Even the best-designed, most-efficient irrigation system, whether overhead or seepage, will perform poorly if its components are not properly maintained.
-Depending upon the extent of irrigation, mobile irrigation laboratories (MILs) will help sod producers evaluate their system's irrigation uniformity and identify maintenance needs, free of charge.
+Even the best designed, most efficient irrigation system, whether overhead or seepage, will perform poorly if its components are not properly maintained.
+Depending upon the extent of irrigation, MILs will help SFN producers evaluate their system's irrigation uniformity and identify maintenance needs, free of charge.
 A pressurized system evaluation is required every five years.
-Sod producers should also develop and follow a welldocumented irrigation maintenance program that includes periodic calibration of water meter(s), visual inspections to identify any necessary repairs or corrective actions, minimum efficiencies for their pressurized systems, and maintenance timeframes.
-Producers are required to keep records of all inspection and maintenance activities.
+SFN producers should also develop and follow an irrigation maintenance program that includes periodic calibration of water meter(s), visual inspections to identify any necessary repairs or corrective actions, minimum efficiencies for pressurized systems, and maintenance timeframes.
+Producers are encouraged to keep records of all inspection and maintenance activities.

 Agricultural irrigation water sources include groundwater, surface water, or alternative sources like reclaimed water.
 Water with elevated chloride and/or dissolved salt concentrations that has an electrical conductivity measurement greater than 1,200 micro-Siemens per centimeter can significantly stress plants, leading to low yield, leaf drop, dieback, and reduction in growth.
 This condition is especially true for irrigation systems that wet the plant canopy.
 Moreover, runoff from highly saline irrigation water may cause adverse effects on downstream water resources.
-It is good practice to obtain routine water quality analyses to help determine whether the water is appropriate to use on sod.
+It is good practice to obtain routine water quality analyses to help determine whether the water is appropriate to use on SFN operations.